gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 {: #sctp-CRYPTO-chunk-structure title="CRYPTO Chunk Structure"}

    DCI: 2 bits (unsigned integer)
    : DTLS Connection Identifier is the lower two bits of an DTLS Connection Identifier counter.
 This is a counter implemented in DTLS in SCTP that is used to identify which DTLS connection instance that is capable of processing any received packet.
+This counter is recommended to be 64-bit to guarantee no lifetime issues for the SCTP Association.

    Flags: 6 bits
    : Chunk Flag bits not currently used by DTLS in SCTP.
 They